 On Saturday, March 19 kids in the Barton County 4H Shooting Sports project traveled to Pawnee County to compete in the annual Pawnee County Shootout air rifle competition.

 Eighteen members of the Great Bend Garden Club met on March 17 at the county extension office.

 The Great Bend Rotary Club recently honored five new Paul Harris Fellows.
 They were Rotarians Ed Mauler, Devin McMillen, Dr. Patrick Stang, Dr. Tom Vernon and Rotary Spouse, Anna Burke.
 Rotarian Gary Burk was honored as a Multiple Paul Harris Fellow.
 District 5670 Governor Peter Marcus from Ness City made the presentation.
 A Paul Harris Fellow is a Rotarian that has contributed US$ 1,000 or more to the Annual Programs Fund, PolioPlus, or the Humanitarian Grants Program of Rotary.
 Rotary International is the world's first service club organization with more than 1.2 million members in 33,000 ...

-The Barton County Association of Retired School Personnel met at 11:30 a.m. on Dec.
-10 at the Club at StoneRidge.
+The Barton County Association of Retired School Personnel met at 11:30 a.m. on March 11 at the Club at StoneRidge.
 President Rose Kelly opened the meeting with the flag salute and Becky Dudrey gave the invocation.
-Thirty-nine members and one guest, Alicia Westhoff, were present.
+Thirty-eight members and one guest, Alicia Westhoff, were present.
 New members Steve Dayton, Janice Friedeman and Marcia Berchek were introduced.